A photo of the NYC Skyline

 Along with the expanded list of offenses, the 2024 updates have also introduced enhanced penalties for hate crimes.
 Notable changes include:

-• Increased minimum sentences for hate crime convictions
+• Increased minimum sentences

 • Higher fines for individuals and organizations found guilty of hate crimes